 If this is the case, then here’s a tip for you: use a tiered commission structure.

-A tiered commission structure will allow you to reward your best performers, while motivating your laggards to improve their skills and achieve more.
+A tiered commission model will allow you to reward your best performers, while motivating your laggards to improve their performance and achieve more.
 It’s a win-win!

-The right sales commission structure will keep your reps motivated.
+The right structure for commission-based sales will keep your reps motivated.
 The wrong one will force them to jump ship and your company’s sales will plummet.

 Fortunately, after reading this article, you have a deep knowledge of the sales commission structures available to you.
 You also know how to choose the right one for your team.